-Payroll journals aren't needed to run a monthly payroll.
-You can use the My Money > Payroll area to create monthly payroll entries whether you are filing your payroll online with HMRC through FreeAgent or using a different system.
+If you run monthly payroll, you can use the My Money > Payroll area to create monthly payroll entries, whether you are filing your payroll online with HMRC through FreeAgent, or using a different system.

 How to post payroll journals

 Navigate to the 'Accounting' tab at the top of the screen and select 'Journal Entries' from the drop down menu.

 We've used the example here of a weekly payroll.